RDNE Stock project via Pexels

 Accelerators increase rates as reps exceed quota.
 A rep at 100% of quota might earn 8%.
 At 120%, they might earn 12% on the incremental revenue.
 Accelerators reward your best performers disproportionately — which is usually what you want, since top performers often deliver disproportionate results.

 Decelerators do the opposite: rates decrease above certain thresholds.
 These are less common and generally less effective.
-Research suggests that capping or reducing commissions above quota encourages sandbagging — reps hold deals back for the next period rather than closing them now.
+According to the Chung, Steenburgh, and Sudhir (2015) study cited earlier, capping or reducing commissions above quota encourages sandbagging — reps hold deals back for the next period rather than closing them now, reducing overall revenue by approximately 9%.

 How Do Splits Work?